CodeSeoul/nodejs-course/lesson3/README.md

 The first argument is for an error, should one occur, and the second argument is for the results.

+## Tip: Taming Callbacks in Node.js

+Programmers unfamiliar with JavaScript, who work with Java or PHP, might be surprised when they see Node.js code described on [Callback Hell](http://callbackhell.com).

 ## Challenges

 - [Convert Blocking](challenges/convertBlocking.js)